-- significant changes in a child's behaviour; - deterioration in a child's general wellbeing/mental health; - unexplained bruising, marks or signs of possible abuse or neglect; - a child's comments which give cause for concern; - any reasons to suspect neglect or abuse outside the setting, for example in the child's home; - recognising inappropriate behaviour displayed by other members of staff, or any other person working with the children, for example, inappropriate sexual comments; excessive one-to-one attention beyond the requirements of their usual role and responsibilities; or inappropriate sharing of images; - internal school procedures, roles and responsibilities; - dealing with a report of abuse or neglect from a child; - Whistleblowing procedures as they refer specifically to Child Protection; - the school Single Equality Information/Objectives; and - general health, safety and welfare issues.
+- significant changes in a child's behaviour; - deterioration in a child's general wellbeing/mental health; - unexplained bruising, marks or signs of possible abuse or neglect; - a child's comments which give cause for concern; - any reasons to suspect neglect or abuse outside the setting, for example in the child's home; - recognising inappropriate behaviour displayed by other members of staff, or any other person working with the children, for example, inappropriate sexual comments; excessive one-to-one attention beyond the requirements of their usual role and responsibilities; or inappropriate sharing of images; - internal school procedures, roles and responsibilities; - dealing with a report of abuse, neglect or exploitation from a child; - Whistleblowing procedures as they refer specifically to Child Protection; - the school Equality Policy/Objectives; and - general health, safety and welfare issues.

-Training is organised by the DSL in line with Cumbria SCP guidance.
+Training is organised by the DSL in line with Westmorland and Furness SCP guidance.

-All staff have undertaken whole school Safeguarding training which will be refreshed every three years and updated on a regular basis by the DSL or other external source.
+All staff have undertaken whole school Safeguarding training which will be renewed every two years (for those working in the EYFS) and every three years for other staff and updated on a regular basis (at least annually) by the DSL or other external source. - check Annex C of EYFS stat framework Sept 2025 currently included in Government response to changes to EYFS.

-All staff and regular volunteers working in 'Regulated Activity' and directly with children are provided with a copy of Part one of 'Keeping Children Safe in Education - Safeguarding information for all staff, (or Annex A, where appropriate) DfE guidance 'What to do if you're worried a child is being abused'; the Cumbria SCP Summary of Allegations Management Procedures Flowchart; the school's Child Protection Policy and procedures, the School Code of Conduct for staff and other adults and the procedures to follow should a child go missing from school, home or care.
+All staff and regular volunteers working in 'Regulated Activity' and directly with children are provided with a copy of Part one of 'Keeping Children Safe in Education - Safeguarding information for all staff, (or Annex A, where appropriate) DfE guidance 'What to do if you're worried a child is being abused'; the Westmorland and Furness SCP Summary of Allegations Management Procedures Flowchart; the school's Child Protection Policy and procedures, the School Code of Conduct for staff and other adults and the procedures to follow should a child go missing from school or home/care.